CMGI Pilot Project Funds

 Investigators are encouraged to consult CMGI staff to help develop these pilot funding proposals and budgets.
 Applicants do not need to compute the budget, they just need to provide sufficient information in the application for CMGI staff to estimate amount of funding needed.
 Typically, funds will support imaging 4-8 animals with 1-2 different modalities, along with basic data analysis.

 Please fill out the following forms, and attach an NIH or NSF style biographical sketch, and save as a single PDF file.
-Applications will be reviewed by the CMGI Advisory Committee and ranked in order of priority.
-Funding decisions will be made by the CMGI Leadership based on available funds and communicated to the applicant within 8 weeks of the deadline.
+Applications can be submitted at any time.
+They will be reviewed by the CMGI Leadership, CMGI Advisory Committee and ad hoc reviewers.
+Decisions will be made by the CMGI Leadership based on scientific merit and available funds and communicated to the applicant within 60 days of an application being received.

 Applications should be sent to Dr. Simon Cherry at firstname.lastname@example.org